AnotherBudgetGamer/abg-clib/README.md

 | src/	    | C source files |
 | build/    | Build Output   |

-The build/ folder is generated during compilation and should not be committed to Git.
+The build/ folder is generated during compilation if not present.

 ### Headers